SynteticCat/Redux-Typescript-React-Material-UI-Settings/README.md

 ## Motivation

-This boilerplate was created mainly to streamline the start process of my own React projects, as i realized that i commonly use these libs and follow this same project architecture.
-Hopefully, this will also be useful to you!
+This boilerplate was created mainly to streamline the start process of React projects

 ## How to use